 I’m talking of course about my hometown, Saint-Malo, the Corsair city!

 The Corsair city

-Start your adventure with a stroll in its narrow streets surrounded by imposing shipowner’s houses, then climb on its ramparts to go around.
+Start your adventure to visit Saint-Malo with a stroll in its narrow streets surrounded by imposing shipowner’s houses.
+Then climb on its ramparts to go around.
 From there, you’ll be able to watch beautiful landscapes over the sea and beaches.
 Summer or Winter, doesn’t matter, the view is amazing all year long!

 Opposite to the old town are two little islands that can be reached at low tide (heed the warnings or you’ll get stuck!).
 On one is the Vauban-built Fort National, and on the other is the tomb of the writer and politician Chateaubriand, who was born in Saint-Malo in 1768.

-Inside intra-muros, you will also discover old cobbled streets, now fulled of shops, bars & restaurants.
+Inside intra-muros of Saint-Malo , you will also discover old cobbled streets, now fulled of shops, bars & restaurants.
 Others districts are also interesting to visit.
 Don’t mind entering one of those and taste a delicious Breton speciality such as Kouign Amann or crepe!

-How to get there: To get to Saint-Malo, take the train in front of Edd hostel (1 every hour).
-It takes 16 minutes to get to Saint-Malo station from Dol de Bretagne.
+How to get there: To visit Saint-Malo , take the train in front of Edd hostel (1 every hour).
+It takes 16 minutes to visit Saint-Malo station from Dol de Bretagne.
 At Saint-Malo railway station, if you decide to walk, go always straight for 15-20mins and you will arrive in intra-muros.
 If you want, you can take a bus in front of the station Bus 1,2,3 or 8 or take the direct shuttle if available.
 You will arrive in front of the main entrance door of Intra Muros where the Tourist Information is.

 My rate: 5/5

 Awesome activities in Saint-Malo : Click here!

 GR34 – From Dinard to Saint-Malo : Click here!Tags: Beach, Heritage, Saint-Malo